-- Soak in the Takhini Hot Springs.
-Located half hour from Whitehorse, these natural hot mineral pools are perfect for soaking away your stresses.*
+- Soak in the some hot springs.
+Located half hour from Whitehorse, these natural hot mineral pools are perfect for soaking away your stresses.

 - Tour the SS Klondike.
 Before roads, sternwheelers were the main form of mass transportation in the Yukon.
 The Klondike was one of the largest and has been meticulously restored to allow visitors to experience that part of history right in downtown Whitehorse.

 - See the fish ladder.
 This wooden structure helps migrating salmon circumvent the Whitehorse dam to reach their spawning grounds.

 - Hike or ski some of the hundreds of kilometers of nearby trails.
 If you haven’t had enough hiking yet, or just want some different views of the city, there are plenty of trails in and around Whitehorse.